redhat-ai-dev/rhdh-ai-catalog-cli/docs/background.md

 - KServe CRDs in K8s clusters
 - MLFlow Model Registry
 - OCI image registries like quay.io, registry.redhat.io, or docker.io
-- API GWs like 3Scale or Kong
+- API Gateways like 3Scale or Kong

 Each have some form of REST API.
 Most if not all have a CLI that interacts with said REST API.